raspiblitz/raspiblitz/README.md

 [Details on Service](https://github.com/arcbtc/lnbits/blob/master/README.md)

+##### StaticChannelBackup on DropBox

+The [below on this README](README.md#backup-for-on-chain---channel-funds) for your Backup options to secure your funds against loss.
+Storing the encrypted Static Channel Backup file to your Dropbox account is an easy and secure way todo this.

+##### JoinMarket

+JoinMarket is software to create a special kind of bitcoin transaction called a CoinJoin transaction.
+It's aim is to improve the confidentiality and privacy of bitcoin transactions.

+A CoinJoin transaction requires other people to take part.
+The right resources (coins) have to be in the right place, at the right time, in the right quantity.
+This isn't a software or tech problem, its an economic problem.
+JoinMarket works by creating a new kind of market that would allocate these resources in the best way.

+Fore more details see [here](https://github.com/JoinMarket-Org/joinmarket-clientserver).

 #### MOBILE: Connect Mobile Wallet

 This feature should support you in connecting your RaspiBlitz to a mobile wallet on your smartphone.